antononcube/Python-packages/SSparseMatrix/README.md

 ## Usage examples

+The usage examples below can be run through the file ["examples.py"](./examples.py).

 ### Creation

-Setup
+Setup:

 ```python
 from SSparseMatrix.src.SSparseMatrix import *
 ```

-Create a sparse matrix with named rows and columns (a SSparseMatrix object)
+Create a sparse matrix with named rows and columns (a SSparseMatrix object):

 ```python
 mat = [[1, 0, 4, 16], [4, 0, 0, 10], [0, 9, 5, 5], [0, 0, 1, 0], [0, 0, 0, 5]]